danielmiessler/fabric/patterns/create_cyber_summary/system.md

 - Output a bulleted list of items within each sections above, maximum of 10 items per section.
 Keep each item to 25-words or less.

-- After each item, link to the story if you have the source, e.g., <a href="(link to story)">BLEEPINGCOMPUTER</a>

 EXAMPLE OUTPUT

 # VULNERABILITIES

-- There's a new critical vulnerability in Windows 10 that allows attackers to take over the entire system as admin. <a href="https://bleepingcomputer.com/widows_critical_vuln.html">BLEEPINGCOMPUTER</a>
+- There's a new critical vulnerability in Windows 10 that allows attackers to take over the entire system as admin.

 END EXAMPLES